- Arts & Events

 COMMENTS

-Although the Yacht Rock Revue started as a side project, it is now the main focus for all seven band members: Peter Olson, Nicholas Niespodziani, Mark Cobb, Greg Lee, Mark Bencuya, Mark Dannells, and David Freeman.
-The band has a contract with Live Nation and tours nationally, playing more than 100 shows a year and selling out theaters in Los Angeles, Boston, Atlanta, and Washington, D.C..
-[4 ...
+Yacht Rock Revue is an American rock band formed in Atlanta, ...
+Greg Lee, Mark Bencuya, Mark Dannells, and David Freeman.
+The band has a contract with Live Nation and tours nationally, playing more than 100 shows a year and selling out theaters in Los Angeles, Boston, Atlanta, and Washington, D.C.. ...

 For Episode #48 we set a course for adventure as we look at the history of Yacht Rock.
 A musical genre that is unique.
 Unlike any other, the yacht rock gen...